rense/django-base-project/README.md

 - a 'main' app, containing useful model-mixins and a default viewset;
 - a base 'articles' app - every project seems to need one;
     - The admin uses django-suit-redactor for text-areas;
-    - Has a couple of (fake) fixtures to get started with;
     - See apps/articles/forms.py for formatting/editor options
 - a basic 'menus' app, using MPTT for the tree-structure (https://github.com/django-mptt/django-mptt) together with django-suit its SortableModelAdmin;
 - a shiny django-suit admin (http://djangosuit.com/):